 The reason why a 1-2-3 pattern plays out is because a bunch of orders are activated in Point 2.
 If, before the pattern, there was a bullish trend, trend traders will use a trailing stop loss.
-On the other hand, there are traders hoping for a retracement or reversal.
+On the other hand, traders are hoping for a retracement or reversal.
 These traders will also place their buy stops near Point 2 (near the low within the last retracement).

 Why do traders choose Point 2 to set their buy stops?
 The answer has to do with the trend identification we’ve mentioned before.
 There is a bullish trend.
-Each new high is higher than previous one.
+Each new high is higher than the previous one.
 Each new low within a retracement is also higher than the previous one.
 Once Point 3 emerges, traders will see than the last top failed to form a new high, which is an indication of a possible reversal.
 Some trades will wait for a reversal for entry.
 However, most traders will wait for a Point 2 breakout to see how the price will behave.
 Once a breakout occurs, traders waiting for a reversal will go long.
-Long positions opened by traders hoping for a trend to continue, will get closed by stop loss orders.
+Long positions opened by traders hoping for a trend to continue, will get closed by stop-loss orders.

 How to trade a 1-2-3 pattern

 When it comes to a 1-2-3 pattern, you can use any timeframe.
 Feel free to use this setup on both high (e.g., D1) and low (e.g., M5) timeframes, depending on your preferred trading method.
 As for the choice of an underlying asset, there are no limitations either.
-However, there is one tip that applies for all price action patterns.
-Your selected currency (or other asset) must be trending and highly volatile.
+However, there is one tip that applies to all price action patterns.
+Your selected currency (or another asset) must be trending and highly volatile.
 For the most part, traders use currency pairs with USD.

 To trade a 1-2-3 pattern, you need to figure out your entry points and the sizes of stop loss and take profit.
 Whether you trade trend reversals or trend continuations, these three parameters are of crucial importance.